python/devguide/documentation/style-guide.rst

 is more easily shown in code than in English prose.

 An example of when not to use a code equivalent is for the :func:`oct` function.
-The exact steps in converting a number to octal doesn't add value for a user trying to learn what the function does.
+The exact steps in converting a number to octal don't add value for a user trying to learn what the function does.